-Dry counties have higher DWI or DUI fatality rates than wet counties.
-That is, alcohol prohibition or dry counties have higher rates of alcohol-related traffic deaths than do wet counties.
-Here are the results from three states.
+Dry counties have higher DWI or DUI death rates than wet counties.
+That is, alcohol prohibition or dry counties have higher rates of alcohol related traffic deaths than do wet counties.

-A study of all counties in Arkansas found dry counties to have higher alcohol-related fatalities than wet counties.
-This was true throughout the state.
 Wet and dry counties are often adjacent.
-Thus, alcohol beverage sales outlets are often located immediately across county or even state lines.
+Thus, alcohol beverage sales outlets are often located just across county or even state lines.

-The finding that Arkansas’ dry counties have a higher proportion of alcohol-related traffic crashes is consistent with research elsewhere.
-For example, researchers studied about 39,000 alcohol-related traffic accidents in Kentucky.
+The finding that Arkansas’ dry counties have a higher proportion of alcohol related traffic crashes.
+That’s consistent with research elsewhere.
+For example, researchers studied about 39,000 alcohol-related traffic crashes in Kentucky.
 They found that residents of dry counties are more likely to be in such crashes.

 At the same time, California has a larger population driving more miles of driving than any other state.
 Yet it has fewer alcohol-related crashes than Texas.

-With its larger population, California should have more alcohol-related accidents than Texas.
-However, there’s one very important difference between the two states.
-Texas has a large number of dry (prohibition) counties whereas California has none.
+With its larger population, California should have more alcohol-related crashes than Texas.
+Yet there’s one very important difference between the two states.
+Texas has a large number of dry counties whereas California has none.

-Researchers studied alcohol-related traffic deaths in Texas over a time of five years.
+Researchers studied alcohol-related traffic deaths in Texas over five years.
 Completely dry counties had over three and one-half times the number of deaths per capita than completely wet counties.
-Dry counties averaged 6.8 alcohol-related traffic deaths per 10,000 people, whereas wet counties had 1.9 deaths per 10,000 people.
-This, according to data from the National Center for Statistics and Analysis of the National Highway Traffic Safety Administration (NHTSA).
+Dry counties averaged 6.8 alcohol-related traffic deaths per 100,000 people.
+On the other hand, wet counties had 1.9 deaths per 100,000 people.
+This, according to data from the National Highway Traffic Safety Administration (NHTSA).

 Texas receives extra federal funding to permit it to clamp down on drunk drivers.
 Also, it’s greatly increasing punishments in an effort to reduce DWI/DUI.

-Perhaps it should also eliminate one of the causes of drunk driving.
+Perhaps it should also eliminate one of the major causes of drunk driving deaths.
 That is, dry counties.

 There are reasons why dry counties have higher DWI deaths.
-Some researchers note that residents of wet counties most likely have shorter distances to travel between home and drinking establishments.
-Relatedly, others note that in dry counties people drive farther under the influence of alcohol.
-This, of course, increasestheir exposure to crashes.
+Some researchers note that residents of wet counties most likely have shorter distances to travel between home and drinking venues.
+Others note that in dry counties people drive farther under the influence of alcohol.
+This, of course, increases their exposure to crashes.

 Also, people are likely to drink more when alcohol, is hard to get.

 It would appear that however well-intentioned, county alcohol prohibition does not prevent residents from consuming alcoholic beverages.
-However, it contributes to alcohol-related traffic deaths.
-In addition, it deprives residents of tax revenues lost to wet counties.
+But it does contribute to alcohol-related traffic deaths.
+It also deprives residents of tax revenues, profits, and jobs lost to wet counties.

-These are are a few of the studies proving that dry counties have higher DWI deaths.
+These are are a few of the studies showing that dry counties have higher DWI deaths.

-Now you know that dry counties have higher DWI or DUI fatality rates than wet counties.
+- Now you know that dry counties have higher DWI death rates than wet counties.